Download this submission:

 The second interim report, regarding political donations, was released in March 2016.
-This report recommended banning foreign donations and harsher penalties for breaching electoral rules.
-It also went into great detail about why environmental groups should have restrictions on their lobbying activities, seemingly in response to a point made by the Minerals Council of Australia.
+This report recommended banning foreign donations, and harsher penalties for breaching electoral rules.
+It also went into great detail about why environmental groups' lobbying should be restricted, seemingly in response to a point made by the Minerals Council of Australia.
 Spot the irony.

 We look forward to further reports from the committee to address electoral mechanics and barriers to entry for small parties and independent candidates.

 See also: the Science Party's submission to the inquiry into the conduct of the 2013 Federal Election.